ryanczm/Analytic-Musings/_posts/2023-12-31-principles-of-principal-components.md

 category: quant

 ---
-This post is a project based off Salomon Brother's 2000 paper which showed how PCA on the yield curve can be used to quantify yield curve movements & structure curve-neutral butterfly trades free of level and slope directional bias.
-I replicate the (no longer stationary) PCA-weighted butterfly spreads on treasury yields from 2012-2022 in Python.
+ Based off Salomon Brother's 2000 paper which showed how PCA on the yield curve can be used to weigh curve-neutral butterfly trades (theoretically) free of level and slope directional bias.
+I replicate the (no longer stationary, of course) PCA-weighted butterfly spreads on treasury yields from 2012-2022 in Python.
 <!--more-->